 Building a pipeline of designers and problem-solvers

 Since 2007, the Alberti Program has brought young people from across the St. Louis region to the Washington University campus for a hands-on experience tackling 2- and 3-dimensional problems in architectural design, with an eye toward the greater environment.
 They are introduced to the field of architecture through lectures, discussions, and reviews about design projects.
-They explore campus and connect with Washington University graduate and undergraduate students, who serve as teaching assistants.
+They explore campus and connect with WashU graduate and undergraduate students, who serve as teaching assistants.

 The Alberti Program has five objectives: